darmuneeb/darmuneeb.github.io/_posts/2023-03-15-physical reality vs abstraction-computers.md

 layout: post
 title:Physical reality vs abstraction: Computers
 date: 2023-03-15 16:40:16
-description: march & april, looking forward to summer
+description: computers and abstraction levels
-tags: formatting links
+tags: computing computers
-categories: sample-posts
+categories: computers
 ---

 The history of computing is a long story of adding abstractions on top of abstractions to the point where reality(if there exists such a thing) is unimaginable and unintuitive.